Teresa Cutler-Broyles, MA, PDCERT

-I am a professional writer, historical researcher, and cultural theorist, and consider Italy a second home.
+I am a professional writer, historical researcher, architectural historian and cultural theorist, and consider Italy a second home.
 My path to this amazing life has been winding and strange and wonderful, with careers from horse wrangler to printing press operator to university faculty member to author.
-I have been studying Joseph Campbell for more than 20 years, and I teach writing / life-exploration classes on The Hero's Journey for Story Circle.

 I have a Master's degree in Foreign Languages & Literatures and Cultural Studies, and a Master's Level Certification in historical preservation from the School of Architecture and Planning at the University of New Mexico (UNM).
 I am a faculty member at UNM in the Film & Digital Media Arts Department, and have also taught for English, American Studies, and Architecture.
 My focus is on film and cultural analysis.
 During the summers I teach at the Umbra Institute in Perugia, Italy, as a visiting professor.